 What are the different types of airbrush foundation and how do I know which one is best for me?

 There are three different formulations of airbrush makeup: silicone-based, water-based and alcohol-based.
 Alcohol-based is truly the only 100% waterproof airbrush makeup.
 It is ideal for tattoo coverage, but it can be too drying for the face.
-The other formulations are very water resistant, however (perfect for combating those wedding day happy tears)!
+The other formulations are also very water resistant, however (perfect for combating those wedding day happy tears)!

 Water-based will give a matte to satin finish to the skin, while silicone-based will give it a satin to dewy finish.
 Adding other products, however, can alter the final outcome so that a custom look can be achieved.